Melvin-Gesulgon/ConsoleRosary/README.md

-This is just practice project I did to get my hands wet with C#.
+This is just a practice project I did to get my hands wet with C#.
 Feel free to fork, clone and/or modify to your liking.